- Modern styling with a generous range of on-board technology

 - Ride can be a little unsettling especially on uneven ground

-Boasting a new front end with a redesigned honeycomb grille, new headlights, a rear lower bumper extension, a large roof spoiler along with two-tone 18-inch alloy wheels, the latest Outlander PHEV (it stands for plug-in hybrid electric vehicle) is guaranteed to grab the attention of bystanders.
+Boasting a front end with a redesigned honeycomb grille, new headlights, a rear lower bumper extension, a large roof spoiler along with two-tone 18-inch alloy wheels, the latest Outlander PHEV (it stands for plug-in hybrid electric vehicle) is guaranteed to grab the attention of bystanders.

 The performance capabilities have been improved thanks to the introduction of a new 2.4-litre petrol engine and there’s a whole host of improvements such as better soundproofing, steering and larger disc brakes that result in a more refined and safer vehicle all round.